chrplr/dlp-io8-g/README.md

 # dlp-io8-g
-Python code to control the DLP-IO8-G USB-to-TTL device
+Python code to control the DLP-IO8-G USB-to-TTL device.

 ![](dlp-io8-g-800.png)

 The DLP-IO8-G is a simple USB data acquisition module which permits to receive or send TTL signals on 8 lines using a simple serial protocol  (Note that DLP design also manufactures modules with with 14 or 20 lines (see <http://www.dlpdesign.com/usb/>))

-It works out of the box under Linux as the FTDI VCP driver is present in the Linux kernel.
+**It works out of the box under Linux as the FTDI VCP driver is present in the Linux kernel**.

+From a software point of view, it appears as a serial device which can be controlled by writing and reading characters.

 Here is the list of commands: